Suuraw/Minor-project/README.md

 ### 1. ATS Optimization and Automated Form Filling

 **Overview:**
-The recruitment process often involves manually filling out forms, which is tedious and prone to errors.
-Many resumes do not pass ATS (Applicant Tracking System) filters, reducing selection chances.
+The recruitment process often requires candidates to manually fill out multiple job application forms, which is both time-consuming and prone to errors.
+Additionally, many resumes fail to align with job descriptions, reducing their chances of passing ATS (Applicant Tracking System) filters.

+## Our Solution
+Our solution aims to address two key challenges:

+- **Automating form filling** – The user needs to enter their details once, after which they can simply drop multiple Google Form links, and the system will auto-fill the required fields.
+- **Enhancing resume effectiveness** – The system will analyze the resume and suggest improvements to optimize ATS compatibility, ensuring better alignment with job descriptions.

 **Plan:**
 - Identify patterns in company forms and automate the form-filling process.